You get all the fantastic health benefits of Waterpik in a cordless portable unit. You are not tied to the wall and restricted by a hose.

 This is quite interesting given that there has been a lot of discussion of late as to whether flossing really does work or is necessary.
 The American Dental Association (ADA) recently removed it from their guidelines; although most dentists still believe it is worthwhile.

-In fact, the ADA have awarded the Cordless Freedom their Seal of Acceptance.
+In fact, the ADA has awarded the Cordless Freedom their Seal of Acceptance.

 I do believe the reality is that some form of flossing or interdental cleaning is better than nothing.